Shaavin/pern-typescript/README.md

 # Learn PERN + TypeScript Repository

 A starter-kit for getting started with the PERN + TypeScript technology stack.
+I put this together to help teach some family & friends about modern web development.

 ## What is PERN